 Bhutan Tour is a cultural and beautiful trip to Bhutan.
-Nepal High Trek & Expedition has been leading Bhutan trips many years ago with affordable packages and customized itineraries.
+Nepal High Trek & Expedition has been leading Bhutan trips for many years ago with affordable packages and customized itineraries.
 Our five days incredible Bhutan tour is designed as a special cultural tour to the living masterpiece of ecological conservation of the world today in which we introduce you to the mystical and unspoiled cultural and natural grandeur of the ‘Land of Thunder Dragon.
-Bhutan is the most popular and best destination in the world for the local Himalayan pure Buddhism cultural and supreme mountains view.
+Bhutan is the most popular and best destination in the world for the local Himalayan pure Buddhism culture and supreme mountains view.
 If you are planning to do a tour in Bhutan then do not miss seeing the local culture and activities.

 Bhutan Tour makes you a happy feeling, positive vibes, and rugged terrain and steep mountain valleys from subtropical plains in the south through the temperate zone to the sub-alpine Himalayas exceeding 7000 meters, Bhutan is sandwiched between Tibet and India.
 Predominantly a Buddhist country with Vajrayana Buddhism being the state religion, Hinduism cling to be the second largest religion in Bhutan mostly followed by the Nepali-speaking Bhutanese in the south.

 Most people like to see Bhutan’s cultural and local people’s lifestyles and Buddhism society.
 Bhutan Buddist Tour Few are permitted access to the land of the living dragon that deliberately preserves its unique way of life.
 Come with us to explore Dzongs, monastic fortresses that are intrinsic to Bhutanese Buddhism, tropical forests with rare birds, and entire valleys shrouded in religious legends.